-For pendants: Ceiling pendants should hang 12-20” below an 8’ ceiling.
+Ceiling pendants should hang 12-20” below an 8’ ceiling.
 Add 3” for every additional foot of ceiling.
 There needs to be at least 1’ of clearance for people walking below the pendant.
 For hanging pendants above an island or table, start with 28-34” above said table as a rough guideline, but make sure to consider the sight lines of the people in the room so no one gets glare in their eyes or runs the risk of hitting their head on the pendant.
-Mount a pendant every 2 feet or so above a kitchen island.

-For sconces: The closer you will be to whatever the sconce is lighting, the smaller the sconce should be.
+The closer you will be to whatever the sconce is lighting, the smaller the sconce should be.
 So for example, in bathrooms where you will be close to the mirror, go for tiny ones of about 9-10”.
+In bathrooms, mount sconces 36 to 40" apart, flanking the mirror, 18" from the sink's center line.
+The rule of thumb is to mount sconces at eye level, often 65" above the room's finished floor.
+If the sconces have shades, put the bottom edges of the shades a little below eye level.
 Consider eye level when it comes to reducing glare and ensuring that the tallest person in the space can’t see down into the sconce.
+Allow 4 inches of space on either side of the mirror you want to flank with sconces.
+That 4 inches provides the space for the sconce's electrical panel.
 ADA-compliant sconces are allowed to extend no more than 4” from the surface, which is good for narrow or small spaces.

-For outdoor lights: Wall-mounted outdoor lights should be considered based on the height of the door or surface they will illuminate.
+Wall-mounted outdoor lights should be considered based on the height of the door or surface they will illuminate.
 For just one lantern, go for one-third the height of the door.
 But if you're flanking with two lanterns, use ones that are a quarter of the height of the door.
 Mount the lanterns slightly above eye level.
 The center of the bulbs should be 66" above the door threshold.
-For outdoor ceiling lights, follow the same sort of clearance rules as for pendants.
-For post or fence lights, go as big as you would like since perspective means the lights will look small from far away.